EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 The technologies that you will use are:

 1. [Docker](https://www.docker.com/), to create your container
-2. [RPM] (https://rpm.org/), to install the software in the container
+2. [RPM](https://rpm.org/), to install the software in the container
 3. [Kubernetes](https://kubernetes.io/), to deploy the containers to the EdgeNet nodes

 ## Prepare